'Decolonise Secondary MFL Curriculum' Special Interest Group

-Welcome to the Decolonise Secondary MFL Curriculum Special Interest Group webpage.
-Our group is concerned with bringing attention to the issues of race and racism in Secondary MFL and our aims are underpinned by our conviction that urgent research and pedagogical intervention relating to these issues is needed in our subject.
+Welcome to the Decolonise the MFL Curriculum Special Interest Groups webpage.
+The original group (concerned with bringing attention to the issues of race and racism in Secondary MFL) has now been joined by a group addressing the same issues in the Primary curriculum.
+Our shared aims are underpinned by our conviction that urgent research and pedagogical intervention relating to these issues is needed in our subject.

-Through this SIG we facilitate dialogue between MFL specialists in schools, universities, HE ITT institutions and publishing, in order to mobilise pedagogical advances in decolonised curriculum development, in order to have positive practical impact on our students in the secondary MFL classroom.
+Through these SIGs we facilitate dialogue between MFL specialists in schools, universities, HE ITT institutions and publishing, in order to mobilise pedagogical advances in decolonised curriculum development, in order to have positive practical impact on our students in the primary and secondary MFL classroom.

 We subscribe to the notion that meaningful advancements in this area are only possible through collaborative working between experts with aligned values, and we are excited about embarking on this journey of learning and sharing expertise with colleagues through this group.
 Readers with a particular interest/specialism in this area and who are willing to commit to half-termly meetings are welcome to register their interest: info@ALL-languages.org.uk